MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 4. Add the new layout file to the report.

 > [!IMPORTANT]
 > You can't modify or replace an extension layout, which is a layout that originates from an extension.
 You can only modify or replace user-defined layouts.
-On the **Report Layouts** page, an extension layout will have information about the source extension in the **Extension** column.
+On the **Report Layouts** page, you can tell whether layout is an extension layout or user-defined layout by looking at **Extension** column.
+Anextension layout will have information about the source extension in the column.
 >
 > To learn about the difference between extension layouts and user-defined layouts, see [Layout source](ui-manage-report-layouts.md#layout-sources).